yard

 The calendar matters for compost just like it does for pruning or seeding.
 Well timed applications stretch the benefits longer and keep plants from making soft growth at the wrong time.

 Spring is prime time for many yards.
-In zones 5 to 7, spread compost before you plant cool crops like spring spinach and shelling peas, then again in a thin layer before summer crops go in.
+In zones 5 to 7, spread compost before you plant cool crops like spring spinach, then add another thin layer before summer crops go in.
+Shelling peas usually benefit from the same prep.

 In hotter areas, like zones 8 to 10, large compost additions belong in fall.
 That way soil microbes break it down over winter and beds are ready for early planting of warm season tomatoes or eggplant starts.